-Remedial activities have occurred at one of the RFI/RI investigations areas considered in this EE/CA: AOC 14 (Railroad Debris Site).
-As reported in the RFI/RI Report Volume 1 (CH2M, 2007a), PG&E employee reports suggested that a cleanup of white powdery material was conducted in the early 1990s; however, no documentation regarding the action has been found (Russell, 2006).
+Remedial activities have occurred at AOC 4 (Debris Ravine), AOC 9 (Southeast Fence Line), and AOC 14 (Railroad Debris Site).
+As reported in the RFI/RI Report Volume 1 (CH2M, 2007a), PG&E employee reports suggested that a cleanup of white powdery material at AOC 14 was conducted in the early 1990s; however, no documentation regarding the action has been found (Russell, 2006).
 The contours of the Site indicate excavation may have occurred.
 A roughly 1-foot-thick layer of white powdery material is present in the embankment immediately adjacent to I-40 and a thin lens of the same material is visible to the north of the excavation area.
 In addition, a 1998 investigation of the area indicated that a layer of white powdery material is present below the current soil surface (PG&E, 1999a).
 Sampling results indicate that the white powder exceeded interim screening levels for calcium, magnesium, and sodium.
-Bulk samples of the white powder analyzed by polarized light microscopy indicated that asbestos fibers were present in AOC14-1 through -5, AOC14-9, AOC14-12, AOC14-13, and AOC14-SS1 and -SS4.
-To confirm the presence of asbestos fibers, the white powder sample was also analyzed by California Air Resources Board (CARB) Method 435 and transmission electron microscopy.
+Bulk samples of the white powder analyzed by polarized light microscopy indicated that asbestos fibers were present in AOC14-1 through -5, AOC14-9, AOC14-12, AOC14-13, and AOC14-SS1 and -SS4, To confirm the presence of asbestos fibers, the white powder sample was also analyzed by California Air Resources Board (CARB) Method 435 and transmission electron microscopy.
 CARB Method 435 did indicate that very low levels of asbestos were present in AOC14-2 and AOC14-SS1 (detected concentration of less than 0.1 percent, where the detection limit was less than 0.1 percent).
 Based on these results, a very small percentage of asbestos fibers (less than 0.1 percent) are present in the white powder and soil samples (Jacobs, 2019a).